Aging in Place

 CABHI is looking for new and innovative solutions that will improve and maintain cognitive health for aging adults and/or support the identification and assessment of adults at risk for cognitive impairment.
 The best solutions are innovative, introduce a new idea or technology, engaging, practical, and readily understood.
 User testing of solutions is a critical step, as are novel, scalable, and affordable solutions.

-Aging Indigenous and Rural Populations
+Indigenous, Diverse, and Rural Populations